Quick-Start

 Installation via CLI

-When using the CLI only the highlighted line is imported.
-You can always check whether the installation was successful via the template list
+When using the CLI, only the highlighted line needs to be executed.
+You can verify the successful installation using the template cache

 command.